OpenNebula/docs/source/operation/network_management/vn_templates.rst

 Once the Virtual Network Template is created the access to it can be managed by its permissions.
 For example, if a end user needs to instantiate an specific template, it would be enough to give the template **USE** permmission for others.
 You can find more :ref:`information about permissions here <manage_vnets>`.

+.. note:: Depending on the user, ACLs might need to be created in order to allow the users to manage their own networks.

 Operations
 ------------------------------------